deepmedic/deepmedic/documentation/README.md

 ...
 RuntimeError: Could not find cudnn library (looked for v5[.1])
 ```
-They process may even continue, but run on the CPU.
+The process may even continue, but running on the CPU.
 In such cases, first make sure that you have added the paths to the cuDnn files in cuda/lib64 and cuda/include folders, as described in [section 1.3](#13-gpu-processing).
 If you continue having problems, try disabling cuDNN by passing the following theano-flag before any command line call of deepMedicRun:
 ```cshell
 $ THEANO_FLAGS='dnn.enabled=False' python ./deepMedicRun ...rest of options...
 ```